shlublu/KoinlyImportFilesConverter/README.md

 # KoinlyImportFilesConverter
-- Converts history files from various CEX to Koinly import files.
+- Converts history files from various CEX and block explorers to Koinly import files.
 - Displays the balance changes engendered by these generated Koinly import files.

 ## Usage